Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2026-06-16-angle-embedding-qml-input-scaling.md

 print(bounded_angles)
 ```

 This is not a universal solution for every QML task.
-The transformation also compresses very large values near `-π` or `π`, which may remove some magnitude information.
+The transformation compresses very large values near `-π` or `π`, which may remove some magnitude information.

 It should therefore be treated as one possible preprocessing strategy rather than a mandatory rule.

 Other possible approaches include:

-* standardization,
+- standardization,
-* min-max scaling,
+- min-max scaling,
-* clipping,
+- clipping,
-* learned scaling parameters,
+- learned scaling parameters,
-* data-dependent feature maps,
+- data-dependent feature maps,
-* and problem-specific normalization.
+- and problem-specific normalization.

 ---